metaplex-foundation/developer-hub/src/pages/token-metadata/print.md

 Whenever a new printed edition is created from a printable NFT, a few things happen:

 - A brand new edition NFT is created and its data matches the original NFT.
 The only difference is that the printed edition uses a different token standard than the original NFT.
-  - For a `NonFungible` NFT, the printed editions use the `NonFungibleEdition` token standard.
+  - For a `NonFungible` Asset, the printed editions use the `NonFungibleEdition` token standard.
-  - For a `ProgrammableNonFungible` NFT, the printed editions use the `ProgrammableNonFungibleEdition` token standard.
+  - For a `ProgrammableNonFungible` Asset, the printed editions use the `ProgrammableNonFungibleEdition` token standard.
 - Instead of using a **Master Edition** account, the new edition NFT uses an **Edition** account which keeps track of its edition number and its parent NFT by storing the address of its parent's **Master Edition** account.
 - The **Supply** attribute of the Master edition account is incremented by 1.
 When the **Supply** attribute reaches the **Max Supply** attribute, the NFT is no longer printable.